davidmfoote/PythonServiceCosting/README.md

 This script will output two files

-*`graphviz.txt`*
+`graphviz.txt`

 This is a text file that contains Dot language for drawing a digraph of the services.

-*`service_costs.xlsx`*
+`service_costs.xlsx`

-This xlsx files contains a tab for all services that displays their base costs, prececcessor costs and successor costs.
-Success costs are calculated at a flat percentage at first but can be tweaked after.
+This xlsx files contains a tab for all services that displays their base costs, predecessor costs and successor costs.
+Successor costs are calculated at a flat percentage at first but can be tweaked after.

 Due to the possiblity of circular relationships among the services, iterative formulas may need to be enabled.
 To do this go to File -> Options -> Forumlas and check "Enable iterative formulas"